Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Introduction

 \section{Introduction}

 Source separation is the process of separating a mixture of sources into their unmixed source components.
 Blind source separation (BSS) aims to perform source separation without any prior knowledge of the sources or the mixing process and is widely applied in various fields such as biomedical engineering, audio processing, image processing, and telecommunications.
-Classical approaches to blind source separation such as those incorporating independent component analysis (ICA) \citep{761722, HYVARINEN2000411, hyvarinen2013independent, BARROS1998173}, principal component analysis (PCA) \citep{KARHUNEN19985} or non-negative matrix factorization (NMF) \citep{Lee1999, 10.1007/11679363_32} are effective at separating sources only under specific conditions.
-For example, these approaches make assumptions such as statistical independence or linear dependency between sources, which limits their potential applications and effectiveness \citep{kofidis2016blind}.
+Classical approaches to blind source separation such as independent component analysis (ICA) \citep{761722, HYVARINEN2000411, hyvarinen2013independent, BARROS1998173} or non-negative matrix factorization (NMF) \citep{Lee1999, 1661352, 10.1007/11679363_32} are effective at separating sources under the right conditions \citep{kofidis2016blind}.
+For example, these methods assume linear mixing of sources in their most basic form.

 Blind source separation has a long-standing shared connection with deep learning as they both originally take inspiration from biological neural networks \citep{Lee1999, hyvarinen2013independent, bell1995}.
-The connection between these two fields exists since even before the advancement of modern deep learning approaches.
-Of course, with the explosive rise of deep learning, recent approaches to source separation often incorporate deep neural architectures employing supervised learning, semi-supervised learning, or transfer learning \citep{10.1162/neco_a_01217, stoller2018adversarial, pmlr-v119-jayaram20a}.
-Further, in deep neural network architectures such as transformers with multi-headed attention \citep{vaswani2017attention}, or the pivotal AlexNet model \citep{krizhevsky2012imagenet}, originally trained with two sparsely connected convolutional encoders, the tendency for separated encoding structures that share the same inputs to specialize in feature subspaces has been observed.
-Several works have shown feature subspace specialization to be a crucial aspect of the learning process in the case of transformers \citep{voita-etal-2019-analyzing, voita-etal-2018-context, tang-etal-2018-self}.
-Generally, the previous work focuses primarily on the interpretability of the representations that arise from this phenomenon of feature subspace specialization.
+Early shallow artificial neural network (ANN) approaches showed promise on the BSS task \citep{articlewoowai2002, articlesolazzimirko, Tan2001NonlinearBS, articlealmeidaluis2003}.
+With the explosive rise of deep learning, recent approaches to source separation often incorporate deep neural architectures employing supervised learning, semi-supervised learning, or transfer learning \citep{10.1162/neco_a_01217, stoller2018adversarial, pmlr-v119-jayaram20a}.
+Further, in deep neural network architectures such as transformers with multi-headed attention \citep{vaswani2017attention}, or even the pivotal AlexNet model \citep{krizhevsky2012imagenet}, originally trained with two sparsely connected convolutional encoders, the tendency for separated encoding structures to specialize in feature subspaces has been observed \citep{voita-etal-2019-analyzing, voita-etal-2018-context, tang-etal-2018-self, everett2023protocaps}.